Operating within a false paradigm

 Facebook and online discussion are a fascinating exercise in communication too- do I understand my problem or the horse’s dilemma well enough to phrase a question that will lead to a useful answer?

 Thomas Ritter has done a fabulous series of “Facebook lives” over the winter- these are still available online as a really generous free resource, and some of the mini challenges have been great, even if I didn’t manage to do the physical manege work yet to make the most of the exercises shared.
-I will be doing more of that homework when we have some light nights to enjoy.
+I will be doing more of that homework now we have some light nights to enjoy.

 I’ve found a yoga teacher I like, and that teaches just around the corner, which is great.
 I will have functional, unlocked hip flexors one day before I die…

 But the main thing I did was to just do the homework, to make sure every ride counted.
-I didn’t have an arena, so a lot of the winter riding I did was hacking in the forest, between snow and rain and hail.
+We don’t have an arena, so a lot of the winter riding we did was hacking in the forest, between snow and rain and hail.

+I didn’t slop around on a loose rein, enjoying life.
+I didn’t ride my horse around in an artificial outline, stifling his urge to go forward.
 I made sure every step was taken with the longest possible forward and out neck that he could balance, with a relaxed jaw and poll, and I thought about my equitation absolutely every step that I could.
 Are my buttocks soft, have I got one on each side of the horse, are my knees level, are my legs rotated so I have thigh bones not fat in contact with the saddle, are my elbows pointy, are my upper arms a vertical part of my back, is my back flat not hollow, are my thumbs holding the reins, not fingers, are my fingers folded not grabbing….and most of all, can I stretch my lower leg back so it feels like my heels are collecting the hocks of the horse, I get a slight kneeling in church feeling and the angle behind my knee opens up??
+None of these are positions to be held- the magic happens in the movement of change, the transition, so it is replace, replace replace, on a loop like a computer programme, round and round my body.

 I made sure Cal was straight from tail to poll, no funky kinky stuff, and I tried to think about him stepping with even weight through both forelegs, and I did a little bit of shoulder in, haunches in, half pass as we walked and trotted around, but mostly I just worked on me.